chutter/FilterZone/README.md

 names(taxa.set) = c("node1", "node2", "node3")
 ```

-3) Load in the alignment and filtered summary data calculated in the previous section.
+3) Load in the alignment and filtered summary data calculated in the previous section using "read.csv".

 ```r